srs/gradle-gulp-plugin/README.md

 The plugin also provides two fixed helper tasks to run once per project, which however require npm (https://npmjs.org/) to be installed:

- - installGrunt: This installs grunt and grunt-cli to the project folder, using "npm install grunt grunt-cli"
+ - installGulp: This installs gulp to the project folder, using "npm install gulp"
  - npmInstall: This just runs "npm install" (possibly useful for scripting)

-Since grunt will only be installed in your project folder, it will not interact with the rest of your system, and can easily be removed later by deleting the node_modules folders.
+Since gulp will only be installed in your project folder, it will not interact with the rest of your system, and can easily be removed later by deleting the node_modules folders.

-So as an example, you can make sure a local version of grunt exists using this:
+So as an example, you can make sure a local version of gulp exists using this:

-    // makes sure on each build that grunt is installed grunt_build.dependsOn 'installGrunt'
+    // makes sure on each build that gulp is installed gulp_build.dependsOn 'installGulp'

-    // processes your package.json before running grunt build grunt_build.dependsOn 'npmInstall'
+    // processes your package.json before running gulp build gulp_build.dependsOn 'npmInstall'

-    // runs "grunt build" as part of your gradle build build.dependsOn grunt_build
+    // runs "gulp build" as part of your gradle build build.dependsOn gulp_build

 Automatically downloading Node